 Metaxa2 now supports input of sequence data sets directly in the FASTQ format.
 Although Metaxa2 will try to auto-detect the format of the input file, specifying "-f fastq" will force Metaxa2 to read input in FASTQ format.
 This option might be particularly useful when piping input to Metaxa2 using standard input.
-Note that FASTQ files are only supported when Metaxa2 is run in pipeline mode, i.e. not when the two tools the Metaxa2 Extractor (metaxa2_x) and the Metaxa2 Classifier (metaxa2_c) are run separately (see section 9).
-These two tools still expect input in the FASTA format.
+Note that FASTQ files are only supported when Metaxa2 is run in pipeline mode, i.e. not when the two tools metaxa2_x and metaxa2_c are run separately.
+These two tools still expect input in FASTA format.